-Whole Selves, Whole Movements is a five event healing justice series, bridge curricula, and consultancy support, curated for and facilitated by Richael Faithful.
+Whole Selves, Whole Movements is a five event healing justice series by Richael Faithful.

 Whole Selves, Whole Movements was developed under the rationale that activists should understand the fundamentals of healing justice, which, in part, captures the ways in which people with histories of individual and systemic trauma learn to survive marginalization.
 Designed as a dynamic curricula, Whole Selves,hole Movements, can support staff in their own care as activists, and provide additional tools to help support activists, and the communities that they support.

 Healing justice is gaining recognition as a necessary part of anti-oppression work.
 Long-time Black feminist organizer, Cara Page, defines healing justice as “a framework that identifies how we can holistically respond to and intervene on generational trauma and violence and bring collective practices that impact and transform the consequences of oppression on our bodies, hearts and minds.
 Through this framework, we built two political and philosophical convergences of healing inside of liberation.”

 Healing justice, as a philosophically-grounded political orientation, intends to prepare, support, and maintain the well-being and wholeness of justice movement ecosystems.
 It is the “healing inside liberation” that makes the prospect of liberation for all of us even possible.

 Whole Selves, Whole Movements is designed to provide a comprehensive, experiential understanding of healing justice framework and its complex applications.
 Each workshop will integrate a basic structure that includes an opening (series goals for the first session, content review for the remaining three workshops), primary content, and brief closing/resource overview.
 The series is primarily designed for in-person workshops, however, can be adapted for in-person/remote participation, and as a virtual experience.